renovatebot/renovate/docs/usage/user-stories/swissquote.md

 - How will you handle the PR that doesn’t build?
 - The new major version of an external library that’s not yet compatible with the rest of your libraries?
 - When will you release this constant flow of library updates?
-- Do you want PRs during the day? during the night? on weekends only?
+- Do you want PRs during the day?
+During the night?
+Or on weekends only?

 We know the answers for our situation, we’ll let you decide what the answers are for you. :smile: